captn3m0/captn3m0.github.com/setup/index.md

 layout: page
 ---

-##Who am I, and what do I do?
+## Who am I, and what do I do?

 I'm Abhay Rana, more popularly known as Nemo.
+I am a hacker, web developer, writer, and a UX enthusiast.
+I am working on a book called [The Joy of Software Development][josd].

-I do tech things at [Razorpay](https://razorpay.com).
+I work at [Razorpay](https://razorpay.com) where we are working on improving the state of online payments in India.

 ##What hardware do I use?